Fylhan/qompoter/docs/Repositories.md

 Update the Qompoter.ini file in you $HOME folder: ~/.config/qompoter/Qompoter.ini

 	[Query]
-	repositories=Path to repository A|Path to repostory B|...
+	gits-repo=Path to repository A|Path to repostory B|... fs-repo=Path to repository A|Path to repostory B|... no-github=0

 Repository Structure
 ---------------------